hhat/UNIChro-seq-Analysis/README.md

       * `script/`: Contains scripts for primer design and evaluation.
       * `workflow.sh`: Workflow script for primer design.
 * `crispr_analysis/`
-   * `uni-directional_edit_demo/`: Contains a demo of detecting a caQTL effect using uni-directional editing.
+      * `uni-directional_edit_demo/`: Contains a demo for detecting caQTL effects using uni-directional editing in homozygous samples (REF/REF or ALT/ALT).
       * `README.md`: Documentation for the demo.
       * `uni-directional_analysis.R`: R script for main analysis.
       * `uni-directional_editing_demo.ipynb`: Jupyter notebook for the demo.